Here’s Why Jezero Crater Is Our Best Bet Of Finding Life On Mars

 Present at the final Mars 2020 landing site workshop — hosted in October to assess the four prime locations for the next Mars touchdown, as previously reported by the Inquisitr — Bosak is convinced that Jezero Crater is instrumental for the success of NASA’s upcoming mission.

-Earlier this year, the scientist published a paper together with MIT’s Roger Summons and with researchers from international institutions, which provided a field guide of the best sites on Mars that could be fostering microbe fossils.
+Earlier this year, the scientist published a paper together with MIT’s Roger Summons and researchers from international institutions, which provided a field guide of the best sites on Mars that could be fostering microbe fossils.
 According to their conclusions, mineral-rich environments such as the one present at Jezero Crater were top of the list, as the Inquisitr reported at the time.

 The area is extremely promising in terms of its potential to preserve organic matter and could lead to the discovery of molecular fossils and body fossils of microbes on Mars.

-“We know from our efforts to find traces of the earliest life on the Earth that the best chance for finding convincing and credible evidence will come from studies of well-preserved, fine-grained layered rocks that were deposited under bodies of standing water,” explained Summons, who is a member of the team that operates Sample Analysis on Mars instrument of the Curiosity rover.
+“We know from our efforts to find traces of the earliest life on the Earth that the best chance for finding convincing and credible evidence will come from studies of well-preserved, fine-grained layered rocks that were deposited under bodies of standing water,” explained Summons, who is a member of the team that operates the Sample Analysis on Mars instrument of the Curiosity rover.

 Even if the area doesn’t yield concrete evidence of past microbial life on Mars, it could still unveil precious details on the planet’s prebiotic precursors — chemical and environmental conditions necessary for life to appear.

-In addition, the landing site of the future Mars 2020 mission could reveal new clues on the red planet’ magnetic field — and possibly help pinpoint the moment when Mars lost the dynamo of metallic fluids deep within its interior, which generated this magnetic field.
+In addition, the landing site of the future Mars 2020 mission could reveal new clues on the red planet’s magnetic field — and possibly help pinpoint the moment when Mars lost the dynamo of metallic fluids deep within its interior, which generated this magnetic field.

 Jezero Crater contains rocks and minerals that date back to the time when scientists suspect Mars lost its dynamo and, thereby, its magnetic field.
 By studying the deposits on this ancient river delta, researchers could determine “if the transition from a warmer, wetter early Mars to the current cold and dry state was caused by the loss of the dynamo field,” said Ben Weiss, a professor of planetary sciences at EAPS, who also attended the Mars 2020 landing site workshop in October.